PropNuts/wizardtracker-hardware/README.md

 #### Commands

 The command parser is extremely niave, with little to no error checking.
 Expect strange results with malformed commands.
+All command should end in a new line character.

-Frequencies can be set by sending `f <index> <frequency>` followed by a new line.
+Frequencies can be set by sending `f <index> <frequency>`.
 These frequencies will be saved and reloaded on startup.

     > f 0 5745
     < ok